ExpediaGroup/styx/docs/user-guide/configure-connection-pooling.md

     (*socketTimeoutMillis*).

-In case there is a need for periodical termination of connections in the pool, *connectionExpirationSeconds* setting allows to specify upper threshold on amount of times the connection can be used before it should be closed and recreated.
-Specifing no-zero value turns off the functionality.
+In case there is a need for periodical termination of connections in the pool, *connectionExpirationSeconds* setting will create a timer that will be assigned to each connection and initiate a procedure that will close the connection, when it expires.
 This is useful when an origin host is specified as a DNS domain name, and you want to ensure that domain names are re-resolved periodically.
+Specifing non-positive value turns off the functionality.
+Closing of the connection is performed lazily on incoming request.

 When the connection pool gets full, any additional requests for the connections are queued.